SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/02-Integer-Types.md

 [/slide]

 [slide hideTitle]
-# Example: different integer types should be used considering the size of the numbers that we are working with:
+# Example: Centuries

+We should choose different integer types according to their value.

 ```java live
 byte centuries = 20;